RosettaCommons/documentation/development_documentation/Extending-the-PyMol-Viewer.md

 The PyMolViewer enables real-time and interactive visualization of Rosetta simulations.
 Both Rosetta3 (C++) and PyMol use the PyMolMover: A mover that extracts information from the pose and sends it over a network.
 This information is then received in an active session of PyMol by running a script `PyMolPyRosettaServer.py`.
 This server script will parse the message received and run the appropriate PyMol commands for visualization.

 ## Running the PyMol Mover
-The PyMol viewer can be run using the following steps:
+The PyMol viewer can be run via the following steps:

 1. Open a new session of PyMol.
 Run the `PyMolPyRosettaServer.py` server script which can be found in `source/src/python/bindings/`

 2. In your Rosetta application (which should be running in JD2), pass the flag `-show_simulation_in_pymol (Real)` where the integer specifies the frequency at which updates should be send to pymol.
 The default is 1.

-3. Run your simulation and you will see conformation & energy updates proactively sent to PyMol!
+3. Run your simulation and you will see conformation & energy updates sent to PyMol!

 ## Extending the PyMol Mover